aimms/how-to/Articles/574/574-stopwatch-library.rst

 The proc scheduleOver
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This is a small frontend to :aimms:func:`ScheduleAt`, and accepts an elapsed time in seconds, (and a payload procedue):
+This is a small frontend to :aimms:func:`ScheduleAt`, and accepts an elapsed time in seconds, (and a payload procedure):

 .. code-block:: aimms
    :linenos: